 My Own Experience

-that her inner guides had instructed her to call us together for a special
+guides had instructed her to call us together for a special workshop

-workshop Saturday afternoon but had refused to tell her what it was about.
+Saturday afternoon but had refused to tell her what it was about.
+"How

-"How interesting," I thought.
+interesting," I thought.
 "Lisa is certainly going way out there."
-I found
+I

-the whole thing intriguing; so I rearranged my schedule so that I could attend.
+found the whole thing intriguing; so I rearranged my schedule so that I

 It turned out that what the guides wanted was for us to talk about whatever we considered to be our main problem at the moment so we could receive group energy toward solving it.
 When it came my turn I said that I was going through a crisis of doubt.
 I couldn't deny that an unbelievable number of incredible things were happening to the people attending the Wingsong workshops, myself included; but the whole thing was still crazy.
 I had the awful feeling that we were just fooling ourselves, living in a dream world.